prakashn27/personal-blog/_posts/2022-08-07-DynamoDB-Quick-Reference.md

 | List | L | List that can consist of any scalar type  | "L" : [{"S":"prakash"},{"N":"1"}]|
 | Map | M | key-value store with string as keys and any scalar as value  | "M":{"key":{"S":"value"}}|

+## Internal:

+- Partition based schema
+    - performs best when access to partition keys is balanced.

+### Hot spots
+- degrade performance and should be avoided.
+- partition key should not be clustered around few values.
+- composite key: aim for fewer partition keys and more range keys.

 ## Key Types